Leo3418/leo3418.github.io/collections/_multilingual-jekyll-site/en/host-on-github-pages.md

 - The `_site` directory is created in the Docker container, possibly by a Linux user with another user ID, so we might get a "permission denied" error when running `git init` in it.
 We need to obtain the permission to that directory.
+  In this example, we get the permission by acquiring ownership of the directory with `chown` to preserve file permission settings.

 - In the virtual environment instance on GitHub Actions, Git user name and email are not configured, which will prevent `git commit` from running